julzaza/wildwitchherbs/_posts/2026-01-20-visionary-psychoactive-plants-global-traditions.md

 layout: single
 title: "Visionary & Psychoactive Plants in Global Traditional Magic"

-excerpt: "A historically grounded exploration of visionary and psychoactive plants used in ritual magic across cultures: from peyote and ayahuasca to mandrake and Syrian rue—rooted in ethnography, folklore, and lived tradition."
+excerpt: "A historically grounded exploration of visionary and psychoactive plants used in ritual magic across cultures: from peyote and ayahuasca to mandrake and Syrian rue; rooted in ethnography, folklore, and lived tradition."
 description: "Explore documented visionary and psychoactive plants used in traditional magic worldwide.
 This folklore-rich guide draws on ethnography, historical sources, and ritual context, without modern myths or unsafe claims."
 author: Wild Witch Herbs
 categories: [herbal-magic, folklore-ancestral]